Parity of $k$-differentials in genus zero and one: Appendix: AxiomProver and Lean verification

+We verified the artifacts against the declared toolchain (Lean 4.26.0): \texttt{solution.lean} compiles, \texttt{main\_theorem} is \texttt{sorry}-free, and its proof depends only on the three standard axioms \texttt{propext}, \texttt{Classical.choice}, and \texttt{Quot.sound}.
+These checks were carried out using AXLE (the Axiom Lean Engine), a Lean toolkit that Axiom Math has made freely available~\cite{AXLE}, which includes its own proof verifier.
+AXLE confirmed that \texttt{solution.lean} proves the statement posed in \texttt{problem.lean}.

 After AxiomProver generated a solution, the human authors wrote this paper (without the use of AI) for human readers.
-Indeed, a research paper is a narrative designed to communicate ideas to humans, whereas a Lean files are designed to satisfy a computer kernel.
+Indeed, a research paper is a narrative designed to communicate ideas to humans, whereas Lean files are designed to satisfy a computer kernel.

+For transparency about the process itself, we record the following.
+The system was run fully autonomously, Namely, after being given the two input files described above, it received no human feedback, hints, or intermediate corrections while producing \texttt{problem.lean} and \texttt{solution.lean}.

-\begin{remark} Actually, in the \texttt{task.md} that we provided to AxiomProver, we included the hypothesis $\gcd(n,k) = \gcd(n+1,k) = 1$.
-However, in the resulting \texttt{solution.lean}, AxiomProver correctly identified that this hypothesis is actually never used (by prefacing the hypothesis name with an underscore).
-So AxiomProver's solution actually proves the slightly improved version of Lemma~\ref{lem:N_as_floor_diff} alluded to in Remark~\ref{rem:gcd_not_needed}. \end{remark}
+\begin{remark} In the \texttt{task.md} that we provided to AxiomProver, we included the hypothesis $\gcd(n,k) = \gcd(n+1,k) = 1$.
+However, in the resulting \texttt{solution.lean}, AxiomProver correctly identified that this hypothesis is never used (by prefacing the hypothesis name with an underscore).
+So AxiomProver's solution in fact proves the slightly improved version of Lemma~\ref{lem:N_as_floor_diff} alluded to in Remark~\ref{rem:gcd_not_needed}. \end{remark}